420Integrated/go-highcoin/cmd/devp2p/README.md

  devp2p rlpx eth-test <enode> cmd/devp2p/internal/ethtest/testdata/chain.rlp cmd/devp2p/internal/ethtest/testdata/genesis.json
 ```

-Repeat the above process (re-initialising the node) in order to run the Eth Protocol test suite again.
+Repeat the above process (re-initialising the node) in order to run the High Protocol test suite again.

-#### Eth66 Test Suite
+#### High66 Test Suite

-The Eth66 test suite is also a conformance test suite for the eth 66 protocol version specifically.
+The High66 test suite is also a conformance test suite for the eth 66 protocol version specifically.
 To run the eth66 protocol test suite, initialize a highcoin node as described above and run the following command,
 replacing `<enode>` with the enode of the highcoin node: